 From time to time, we may evaluate potential acquisition opportunities to support and strengthen our business.
 We may not be able to realize all or a substantial portion of the anticipated benefits of acquisitions that we may consummate.
 Newly acquired businesses may not achieve expected results of operations, including expected levels of revenues, and may require unanticipated costs and expenditures.
 Acquired businesses may also subject us to liabilities that we were unable to discover in the course of our due diligence, and our rights to indemnification from the sellers of such businesses, even if obtained, may not be sufficient to offset the relevant liabilities.
-In addition, the integration of newly acquired businesses may also place additional pressures on our systems of internal control over financial reporting.
-If we are unable to successfully integrate newly acquired businesses or if acquired businesses fail to produce targeted results, it could have an adverse effect on our results of operations.
+In addition, the integration of newly acquired businesses may be expensive and time-consuming and may not be entirely successful.
+Integration of the acquired businesses may also place additional pressures on our systems of internal control over financial reporting.
+If we are unable to successfully integrate newly acquired businesses or if acquired businesses fail to produce targeted results, it could have an adverse effect on our results of operations or financial condition.